AlexsLemonade/refinebio-web/README.md

 #### Staging

-The staging environment is a close replica of the production environment and we use it to run QA tests before releasing it to production.
+The staging environment is a close replica of the production environment and we use it to run QA tests before releasing it to the production server.
 The staging server is deployed automatically by merging PR into the `dev` branch.

 #### Production

-The production environment is the latest release of the application that are available to end users.
+The production environment is the latest release of the application that is available to end users.
 We manually promote a staging deployment to the production server in [Vecel](https://vercel.com/solutions/nextjs) once all the QA tests are passed.

 ## Tech Stacks